Fixed: Top Five Common Video Errors!

 - Launch the Video Repair tool.

-- Click the + icon to add corrupt videos.
+- Click the + icon to add corrupt videos or drag the files from system and drop it here.

-- In the Open file window, select the corrupt video file; click Open.
+- In the Open window, select the corrupt video files; click Open.

-- Now, click on the Repair button and initiate the process.
+- The files will get added.
+Now, click on the Repair Files button and initiate the process.

 - Finally, browse for a location to save the repaired file.